Food Fun & News

 Tips should be 10 to 15 percent of your order

 If you order a lot of pizza—say, hundreds of dollars’ worth, for a party or something—but give me a $1 tip, well, I’m going to have a problem with that.
-Here’s how much you should tip delivery drivers when the weather’s bad.
+You’ll also want to take note of what the delivery man had to go through on the way to your house—here’s how much you should tip for pizza delivery service when the weather’s bad.

 I remember every customer who doesn’t tip